 Over the long term, both Dalio and Jones agree, as a result of these circumstances bonds in the nineties will almost certainly outperform stocks.

-Ah, the joys of a being able to use hindsight to look at a certain forecast from the past.
+Ah, the joys of being able to use hindsight to look at a certain forecast from the past.

 Does any of the information from that article sound similar to today’s current state of affairs?
 Too much debt.
 Check.
 Not enough that the Fed can do to help.
 Check.
 Weak recovery.
 Check.